The Penn State Health Approach to Gender - Affirming Health Care

 We recognize that the single most important people in the lives of children are their families.
 We cannot expect to help and support children without helping and supporting their parents and engaging them in care decisions.

-Does Penn State Health offer gender affirming medical interventions for minors?
+Does Penn State Health offer gender-affirming medical treatments for minors?

-Children whose parents do not wish for their child to receive gender-affirming care of any type, are not permitted to access any services within the clinic.
+Patients under age 18 whose parents do not wish for their child to receive gender-affirming medical care of any type are not permitted to access medical services within the clinic.

-Penn State Health does not perform surgical interventions on minors.
+Penn State Health does not perform gender-affirming surgeries on minors.

 Do Penn State Health surgeons perform gender-affirming surgery?